GITHUBUSR01/personal-google-code-in/Space_Bound_Computation/ij_vs_ji.md

 while in the second one you would be taking the vertical for B and multiplying/adding it to the horizontial of A, which will give out a completely different answer.

 As long as run time goes, they take the **same time to run**.
 This is because you are doing the same action to both of the list, no matter the way you combine them.
 I ran the same program five times, and took the average of both.
 In I before J, it was 0.00105, and in J before I, it was 0.00156.
-As you can see, not really a bigg difference.
+As you can see, not really a big difference.